syntro-opensource/silverstripe-ssto/README.md

 ## Documentation
 We employ a docker-centered approach to development.
-While you are required to install [node and npm](https://nodejs.org/en/download/package-manager/) yourself, you only need [docker](https://docs.docker.com/get-docker/) for the LAMP part.
+While we recommend to install [node and npm](https://nodejs.org/en/download/package-manager/) yourself, you really only need [docker](https://docs.docker.com/get-docker/) for the LAMP part.
 After you have installed npm and docker, you can make use of the following commands to dive into silverstripe development.